 Certain specialty prescription drugs require prior authorization (approval in advance) from Medica in order to be covered.
-These medications are shown on the Specialty Drug List with the abbreviation "PA."
-The Specialty Drug List is available to providers, including designated specialty pharmacies.
+These medications are shown on Medica's Drug List with the abbreviation "PA."
+Medica's Drug List is available to providers, including designated specialty pharmacies.
 Please see Prior authorization in Referrals and Prior Authorization for more information about prior authorization requirements and processes.
 Your network provider who prescribes the drug should initiate the prior authorization process.
-You must contact Customer Service to request prior authorization for drugs prescribed by a nonnetwork provider.
+You must contact Member Services to request prior authorization for drugs prescribed by a non-network provider.
 You will pay the entire cost of the drug received if you do not meet Medica's authorization criteria.